In this week’s Weekend Reader newsletter, LionsRoar.com’s Lilly Greenblatt draws inspiration from the wonderful minds of children.

 Thanissara presents an honest discussion of internalized racism and how seeing it clearly transforms sanghas.

 The practice of koan study isn’t so different from teaching math, says high school teacher Pat Higgiston.

 Each Friday, we share three topical longreads in our Weekend Reader newsletter.
-This week, Lion’s Roar magazine’s Andrea Miller appreciates the beginner’s mind of a child.
+This week, Buddhadharma editor Tynette Deveaux explores what it means to be human.

 When the Buddha taught us to abstain from taking life, he didn’t make an exception for animals we like to eat.
 While many Buddhists eat meat, Bob Isaacson of Dharma Voices for Animals argues they shouldn’t.